 Along with the decreases in stress, mindfulness can also lower the incidence of burnout and turnover at work.

 Researchers Taylor and Millear (2016) found that mindfulness helps employees construct a buffer between their work and becoming burned out.
 Dane and Brummel’s (2014) study also discovered an inverse relationship between mindfulness and turnover intention, meaning that employees who are higher in mindfulness are less likely to leave their jobs for any reason.
-The study referenced earlier by de Bruin and colleagues (2017) also uncovered the reduction in the risk of employees dropping out from work when mindfulness is encouraged in the workplace.
+The study referenced earlier by de Bruin and colleagues (2017) also uncovered the reduction in the risk of employees dropping out of work when mindfulness is encouraged in the workplace.

 Part of the drop in turnover can be attributed to the decrease in burnout that results from the practice of mindfulness.
-Goodman and Schorling (2012) found that mindfulness-based stress reduction reduced work-related burnout and improved mental well-being among healthcare providers.
+Goodman and Schorling (2012) found that mindfulness-based stress reduction reduced work-related burnout and improved mental well-being among -healthcare providers.
 A study of Australian psychologists added more support to this theory of mindfulness and burnout, finding a strong negative association between mindfulness and burnout (Di Benedetto & Swadling, 2014).